Lotte Reiniger

 What can job titles tell us about women in film history?

-The comparative analysis focuses on the professions under which Lotte Reiniger is listed in three different databases: Wikidata, DFF – Deutsches Filminstitut & Filmmuseum, and Women Film Pioneers Project.
+The comparative analysis focuses on the professions under which Lotte Reiniger is listed in three different databases: Wikidata, DFF – Deutsches Filminstitut & Filmmuseum, and the Women Film Pioneers Project.
 Looking at job titles shifts the focus from the privilege often granted in film history to the individual author/director and reveals a more complex, collective conception of film production.

 In addition, job titles are highly interesting because they provide information not only about a person's activities, but also about their social status, values, and the hierarchical structures of a society (Moeller 2019).
 Furthermore, job titles in databases can be used to observe how ambiguities and contingencies in film history manifest themselves.